 Our success will depend on the expansion of our operations both through organic growth and acquisitions.
 Effective growth management will place increased demands on management, operational and financial resources and expertise.
 To manage growth, we must expand our facilities, augment our operational, financial and management systems, and hire and train additional qualified personnel.
-Failure to manage this growth effectively could impair our ability to generate revenue or could cause our expenses to increase more rapidly than revenue, resulting in operating losses or reduced profitability.
+Failure to manage this growth effectively could impair our ability to generate revenue or could cause our expenses to increase more rapidly than revenue, resulting in operating losses or reduced profitability as evidenced in our first half of 2004 results.